dilawar/dilawar/README.md

 ### Hi there 👋

 I am Dilawar (pronounced the-law-were, the-lover).
-I am an electrical engineer (Master of Tech, Ph.D. withdrawn) and a system biologist (Ph.D.).
+I am an electrical engineer (M.Tech, Ph.D. withdrawn) and a system biologist (PhD).

-These days I am working on my startup Subconscious Compute that leverage bio-inspired approximate computations to find patterns quickly (mouthful 🙄).
+Currently, I am working on my startup Subconscious Compute that leverage bio-inspired approximate computations to find patterns quickly (mouthful 🙄).

 We are hiring!
 If you are passionate about Operating Systems, Observability and Security (eBPF etc.), and other low-level system programming stuff, drop me an email.
-We mostly use C/C++, Rust, nim; and I hate Java (well who doesn't).
+We mostly use C/C++, Rust, nim; and I hate Java (well, who doesn't!).

 - 🔭 I’m currently working on endpoint cybersecurity (for work) and particle/neural simulators (for fun).
 - 🌱 I’m currently learning Windows OS 😞 (for work), and cell biology 🌛 (for fun).
-- 👯 I’m looking to collaborate on machine learning at the edge, observability and security (for work) and on neuroscience, cell biology for fun.
+- 👯 I’m looking to collaborate on machine learning at the edge, observability and security (for work 👷‍♂️); and on neuroscience, cell biology for fun 🏏.
-- 🤔 I’m looking for help with Windows 🦖 and logos for my startup.
+- 🤔 I’m looking for help with Windows OS 🦖, and my startup (hiring).
 - 💬 Ask me about computations in the brain, and unix command line.
-- 📫 How to reach me: <dilawar.s.rajput@gmail.com?
+- 📫 How to reach me: <dilawar.s.rajput@gmail.com>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can run 10km🏃‍♂️ easily now.
 It was the only item on my bucket list!